slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to advance career?

 <!--
 > *"Lots of folks doing everything they can to avoid talking on the phone.
 DMs, texts, emails - all shortcuts that reduce income dramatically.
 This business is about relationships.
-Hiding behind a screen is setting them years behind those who know the value of making real connections."  -- realestatetrent@x*
+Hiding behind a screen is setting them years behind those who know the value of making real connections."  -- x@realestatetrent*
 -->

 > *"Learn to sell.
 Learn to build.
 If you can do both, you’re unstoppable."